ganesharun237/NLP_AT3/README.md

  - With good parameter selection, the model converges quickly
  - Space efficient and scalable

+GSDMM model was selected and used because it performs better than the state of the art LDA model at Topic Modelling of short texts.
+LDA is better at Topic modelling of Large texts whereas GSDMM is better at Topic Modelling of short texts like Tweets.

 ## The Movie Group Process
 In their paper, the authors introduce a simple conceptual model for explaining the GSDMM called the Movie Group Process.